About IJ4EU

 -

-The Investigation Support Scheme will have two calls (rounds of funding) in 2022/23.
-These calls will be held simultaneously with calls for the Freelancer Support Scheme.
+The Investigation Support Scheme will have three calls (rounds of funding) in 2024 and 2025, opening on the following dates:

 -

-Can I apply for both calls of the Investigation Support Scheme?
+Can I apply for two or more calls of the Investigation Support Scheme?

 Yes.
-Even if your project is not selected for funding under the first call, you may apply again for the second call.
+Even if your project is not selected for funding under the first call, you may apply again for the second and/or third call.

 -